StudentLoans999/Python/DiscordBot.md

 ***

 ## Action 1
-Make sure to install Python first, in the Windows Store
+Make sure to install Python (Version 3.11 only, any additional version doesn't work with importing Discord.py) first, in the Windows Store, and from (https://www.python.org/downloads/windows/)

 The rest of the steps listed below in this action were done in CMD: